 Hosted WordPress is basically like Shopify, a service where you pay a monthly fee, so no need to discuss that further.

-Self-Hosted WordPress – is what we’ll be doing a more in depth discussion here today.
-Self-Hosted WordPress is a software you get directly from wordpress.org.
-You install it to your own server and since its open source so you can tweak it to perfectly suit to your needs.
+Self-hosted WordPress – is what we’ll be doing, a more in-depth discussion here today.
+Self-Hosted WordPress is a software you get directly from WordPress.org.
+You install it to your server and, since it’s open source, you can tweak it to perfectly suit your needs.

 Benefits of using WordPress

 - Customisation – Plugins and customisation are the name of the game for WordPress.
-From converting the website itself into a full-on Ecommerce store with WooCommerce or adding different features you can potentially find more plugins in WordPress than Shopify.
+From converting the website itself into a full-on E-commerce store with WooCommerce or adding different features, you can potentially find more plugins on WordPress than Shopify.
 Aside from the plugins, you can tinker with the themes to make it your own.
-Here’s the catch you might need coding knowledge or access to a developer to fully appreciate the flexibility of the software.
+Here’s the catch, you might need coding knowledge or access to a developer to fully appreciate the flexibility of the software.

 Disadvantages of WordPress

-- Natively not an Ecommerce platform – WordPress is not naturally an ecommerce platform.
-Plugins like Woocommerce transforms it so with that, it might lack some of the features a dedicated ecommerce platform might have.
+- Natively not an e-commerce platform – WordPress is not naturally an e-commerce platform.
+Plugins like Woocommerce transform it, so with that, it might lack some features a dedicated e-commerce platform might have.

 - Project overheads will increase – WooCommerce and WordPress is free.
-That’s good but the additional extensions, themes and ecommerce features might want to incorporate into your store might not be.
-Thus costs will increase along with functionality.
-This will also include the cost of hiring a WordPress developers to help you run and maintain the website.
+That’s good, but the additional extensions, themes and e-commerce features might want to incorporate into your store might not be.
+Thus, costs will increase along with functionality.
+This will also include the cost of hiring a WordPress developer to help you run and maintain the website.

 It’s a Big Choice

-Contact us and we can probably shed more light on what you and your company needs.
+Contact us, and we can probably shed more light on what you and your company need.